 Good design has the power to influence split-second decisions and move users towards the intended goal.
 On the other hand, bad design fails to reach them: a button with an ineffective size or color can reduce the impact of a Call to Action; a layout poorly built can impair users’ comprehension of the information presented.

-Effective design is always based on behavioral insights, which come as data in the digital world.
+Effective design is always based on behavioural insights, which come as data in the digital world.
 In digital design, you can analyze how users navigate and interact with the different elements and navigate their way around.
 That information is important to test new versions of the design, compare them for further analysis and tweaking, and even be adapted for specific audiences.

 A digital design responds to the users’ actions and this response can be updated according to the gathered data.
 A roadside ad has fewer chances to be improved.